ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 title: Scheduling Mastodon Posts with rtoot and GitHub Actions
 author:
   - Steffi LaZerte
-# Set the date below to the publication date of your post
 date: 2023-05-17
 tags:
   - tech notes
   - Community
   - GitHub Actions
   - Community Manager Tools
-# The summary below will be used by e.g. Twitter cards
 description: "How to schedule Mastodon Posts using rtoot and GitHub Actions"
 ---